caleb531/imessage-conversation-analyzer/README.md

     # contact name and output format; you can also add your own arguments this
     # way (see the count_phrases analyzer for an example of this)
     cli_args = ica.get_cli_parser().parse_args()
-    # Retrieve the dataframes corresponding to the massaged contents of the
+    # Retrieve the dataframes corresponding to the processed contents of the
-    # database; dataframes include `message` and `attachment`
+    # database; dataframes include `messages` and `attachments`
     dfs = ica.get_dataframes(
         contact_name=cli_args.contact_name,
         timezone=cli_args.timezone,